Are Ancient Grains Gluten-Free?

-There are a wide variety of grains that are considered "ancient grains," and while some are naturally gluten-free, others are not gluten-free.
+There are a wide variety of grains that are considered “ancient grains,” but not all of them are gluten-free.

 Gluten-Free Ancient Grains

 False rumors about ancient grains have been circulating on the Internet.
 These incorrect statements claim that all ancient grains are safe for those on a medically necessary gluten-free diet.
 According to these myths, those with celiac disease or non-celiac gluten sensitivity can tolerate ancient gluten-containing grains, like freekeh, kamut, emmer and spelt, but this is simply not true.
 Researchers put this rumor to rest when a 2013 study found that exposure to wheat, whether from an ancient grain or not, still launches the autoimmune response seen in people with celiac disease.

 As with all naturally gluten-free grains (like amaranth, for example), it is important to purchase amaranth that is labeled or (preferably) certified as gluten-free.
 Similar to oats, naturally gluten-free grains can come into contact with gluten-containing grains during the milling and distribution process.
 If you see a gluten-free grain listed in the ingredients on a food label, it is important to ensure that the company is using labeled or certified gluten-free grains.